santibreo/pj-site/source/cv.rst

 * **Cibersecurity** (*Red Team*)

-  * [KVM ⊕ Bash]: Hacking lab measure impact of penetration strategies.
+  * [KVM ⊕ Bash]: Hacking lab to measure the impact of penetration strategies.
   * [Docker ⊕ Flask ⊕ Elasticsearch]: Files metadata and contents indexed and searchable through an API and webUI.
   * [Python]: Library to transform json format to Microsoft Office documents.